 Compare the concrete profiles below.
 The left is a typical profile from Rampart’s hydro-scarification process, where the exposed aggregate remains above the rest of the surface (sample shows 1/4″ amplitude).
 On the right is an profile from rotomilling where aggregate, cement, and sand are all sheared, leaving a relatively smooth surface.

-Longer-lasting, less-expensive, environmentally-friendlier–those are a few of the reasons why hydrodemolition is the proper and sustainable way to prep concrete repairs for infrastructure projects, especially road and bridge repair and reconstruction.
+Longer-lasting, less-expensive, environmentally-friendly – those are a few of the reasons why hydrodemolition is the proper and sustainable way to prep concrete repairs for infrastructure projects.